xixu-me/rulesets-for-META/README.md

 ## Overview

 This repository contains rulesets in MRS format converted from [Loyalsoldier's rulesets](https://github.com/Loyalsoldier/clash-rules).
+Use GitHub Actions to automatically build at 7:00 am Beijing time every day to ensure the rules are up to date.

 ## URL